 To reserve your spot, you must have access to the following:

 - Computer with GT-SUITE v2022 (the training will be conducted with v2022, but if you only have v2021 that is acceptable)

 - one to follow the instructor on the web meeting (web browser only)

 - one to use GT-SUITE for interactive model building

+This class will consist of a mix of presentations and interactive model building exercises.
 The following are the primary topics to be covered:

 Due to the limited room capacity, seats will be allocated preferentially to commercial customers.